Spaynkee/aws-scripts/README.md

 # aws-scripts

-Writing some scripts to put another of my projects on aws as practice.
+Writing some scripts to put my dumb website on aws, and to remove it entirely from aws.